Brand New Key: Cover versions

 Country singer Deana Carter covered the song on her 1999 top-10 album Everything's Gonna Be Alright.
 The cellist band Rasputina had a version on the album Thanks for the Ether.
 Todd Rundgren played a cover on his 2018 tour.
 On August 1, 2018, at Daryl's House Club in Pawling, New York, Melanie joined Rundgren onstage to sing "Brand New Key".

 A female-fronted punk trio, the Dollyrots, included a version on their album Because I'm Awesome.
 The 2006 American Idol runner-up, Katharine McPhee, covered the song as the bonus track on her 2010 Unbroken album.
 Olivia Newton-John covered the song on the soundtrack album for the film A Few Best Men in 2012.
 Jessica Frech covered the song on her 2012 Reality album.
 The New York-based singer Jaymay covered the song in 2013.
 Ray Conniff & The Singers did a cover version on their album I'd Like To Teach The World (In Perfect Harmony) album in 1971.
 Maddie Poppe covered it in the top-24 stage of American Idol season 16 on ABC and later went on to win.
 The Wiggles covered it on their 2022 album Rewiggled.

 Parodies

 A version of the song entitled "The Combine Harvester", with new rustic-themed lyrics by Irish songwriter Brendan O'Shaughnessy (including "I've got a brand new combine harvester An' I'll give you the key"), was recorded by Irish comedian Brendan Grace, reaching No. 1 on the Irish Charts during 1975.
 In 1976 the same parody was covered in the UK by Scrumpy and Western band the Wurzels, reaching number one on the UK Singles Chart for two weeks in June.

+A version of the song entitled "Kinky Boots", with lyrics themed around the Troubles in Ireland (including "We are the British Army and we're here to take your land") by the band The Irish Brigade was released on their 2000 album "Pardon Me for Smiling".

 References in popular culture

 Movies

 Melanie's version is heard in the 1997 film Boogie Nights as Dirk Diggler (Mark Wahlberg) has his "audition" with Rollergirl (Heather Graham) in front of Jack Horner (Burt Reynolds).
-It can also be heard in Jackass 3D as the cast members try launching themselves with a bungee cord into an inflatable swimming pool.
+It can also be heard in Jackass 3D during the "Bungee Boogie" skit, in which the cast members try launching themselves with a bungee cord into an inflatable swimming pool.